89luca89/distrobox/docs/usage/distrobox-enter.md

 	DBX_CONTAINER_NAME
 	DBX_CONTAINER_MANAGER
 	DBX_SKIP_WORKDIR

-Options:

-	--name/-n:		name for the distrobox						default: my-distrobox --/-e:			end arguments execute the rest as command to execute at login	default: bash -l --no-tty/-T:		do not instantiate a tty
-	--no-workdir/-nw:		always start the container from container's home directory --additional-flags/-a:	additional flags to pass to the container manager command --help/-h:		show this message
-	--root/-r:		launch podman/docker with root privileges.
-Note that if you need root this is the preferred way over "sudo distrobox"
-	--dry-run/-d:		only print the container manager command generated --verbose/-v:		show more verbosity
-	--version/-V:		show version

 This is used to enter the distrobox itself.
 Personally, I just create multiple profiles in my `gnome-terminal` to have multiple distros accessible.